Private blood test without a referral

 Who is this test for?

-- People who want a general overview of their health
+- want a broad overview as an annual health check

-- Anyone curious about their cholesterol, blood sugar, thyroid, or vitamin levels
+- are curious about their cholesterol, blood sugar, thyroid or vitamins

-- People who want to establish a personal baseline to track changes over time
+- want a baseline value so they can track changes

 What is tested?

-- HbA1c: reflects average blood sugar levels over the past 2 to 3 months
+- Blood sugar: HbA1c, your average blood sugar over 2 to 3 months.

 What can this test tell you?